These fall salad recipes highlight the best the season has to offer! Autumn produce makes hearty and delicious salads everyone will love.

 When the weather starts to get cooler, our minds drift immediately to cozy squash, feathery Brussels sprouts and tart apples.
 It’s fall salad time!
 While summer salads have their place, there’s something about autumn salad that has our heart.
 Maybe it’s the way sweet tart vinaigrettes pair with sweet potatoes and pomegranate seeds?

 Whatever the case, here are all the best fall salad recipes to enjoy autumnal eating!
 There’s something with just about every ingredient of the season.
 From leafy greens to root veggies, they’re all beautifully bright, healthy and utterly delicious.

 Fall is time for Brussels sprouts!
 Did you know you can slice it raw and use it like salad greens?
-Salads like this Shaved Brussels Sprouts salad taste so incredible, it’s hard to believe they’re also good for you!
-This fall salad is like the best treat: feathery shaved Brussels sprouts, the vibrant burst of pomegranate seeds, and a tangy sweet vinaigrette.
+Salads like this shaved Brussels sprout salad taste so incredible, it’s hard to believe they’re also good for you!
+This fall salad is like the best treat: feathery shaved Brussels sprouts, the vibrant burst of dried cherries and a tangy sweet vinaigrette.